-- Property Taxes: The City's permanent tax rate is \$0.671 per thousand dollars and is levied on the assessed value of property within the City as determined under current state law.
-Includes taxes levied in prior years but collected in the current year. - State Shared Revenues: Includes 20% of liquor receipts distributed monthly to cities on a per capita basis with statutory authorization for distribution in ORS 471.810(a)(b) and 471.810(1)(d) and 14% of liquor revenues paid quarterly to cities based on formula outlined in the ORS 221.770.
+Property Taxes: The City's permanent tax rate is \$0.671 per thousand dollars and is levied on the assessed value of property within the City as determined under current state law.
+Includes taxes levied in prior years but collected in the current year.

+State Shared Revenues: Includes 20% of liquor receipts distributed monthly to cities on a per capita basis. with statutory authorization for distribution in ORS 471.810(a)(b) and 471.810(1)(d) and 14% of liquor revenues paid quarterly to cities based on formula outlined in the ORS 221.770.
 HB3601 passed in the 2013 Special Session and implemented January 1, 2014 raised the cigarette tax 13 cents.
 Although the tax per pack increased cities will not receive any additional proceeds.
 Two 2 cents of the \$1.31 per pack cigarette tax is distributed monthly to cities on a per capita basis with statutory authorization for distribution in ORS 323.445.
 Population estimates compiled each July by Portland State University's Center for Population Research are certified in January of the following year and thereafter govern the distributions.
 Cities are to receive 10% of marijuana state tax revenues.
 Distribution will be based on the number of licenses issued by OLCC in the previous year for premises located in each city, after administrative and enforcement expenses are deducted.
 The share will be based on the number of licenses for premises located in the city compared to the total issued by the OLCC for all premises in the state.
 Key statutes are ORS 475B.700-.710, and .760.
-These state shared revenues may be used for general city operations. - ROW Use Fees: Revenues related to right of way ordinance.
-Fees are calculated on revenues earned within the City limits. - User Related Fees: Includes fees paid to operate within or use services provided by the City.
-These include facility rental charges, cell phone tower rental fees, bi-annual alarm permits, late payment and false alarm assessments, burn permits, registration fee for any dog 6 months or older, fees to operate a business within the City, local marijuana tax revenue, fee for passport photos and process filing for US Customs, and Metro business license program revenue. - Building Permit Fee: Residential and commercial, new and remodel inspection permits.
+These state shared revenues may be used for general city operations.

+ROW Use Fees: Includes fees paid to operate within or use services provided by the City.
+These include facility rental charges, cell phone tower rental fees, bi-annual alarm permits, late payment and false alarm assessments, burn permits, registration fee for any dog 6 months or older, fees to operate a business within the City, local marijuana tax revenue, fee for passport photos and process filing for US Customs, and Metro business license program revenue.

+Building Permit Fees: Residential and commercial, new and remodel inspection permits.
 Plan review for residential and commercial buildings including commercial buildings requiring a fire life safety plan.
 Permits and fees for mechanical inspection, plumbing inspection, and single lot erosion control.
 Other building permits not listed above such as: re-inspection, statewide Minor Label program revenue from the State of Oregon for performing plumbing and mechanical inspections, septic tank or sewer line abandonment, connection of public lateral to private homeowner sewer, residential construction sidewalk and driveway approach inspection, and certificates of occupancy.